2017 Ivanteyevka school attack: Perpetrator

-Mikhail Sergeyevich Pivnev was born in 2002, at the time of the shooting incident he was 15 years old and was a 9th "A" grade student at the municipal budgetary educational institution "Educational Center No. 1" in Ivanteyevka.
+Mikhail Sergeyevich Pivnev was born in 2002, at the time of the attack he was 15 years old and was a 9th "A" grade student at the municipal budgetary educational institution "Educational Center No. 1" in Ivanteyevka.
 According to media reports, Mikhail's father, Sergey Pivnev, was a major local entrepreneur, the founder of the company "Geosistema", specializing in services in the field of geodesy, his mother was an employee of the Ivanteyevka MFC; Mikhail was not the only child in the family - the Pivnevs also raised a daughter, who, like her older brother, studied at "Educational Center No. 1".
 The Pivnev family, according to law enforcement agencies, was prosperous, and the teenager himself, according to the children's ombudsman of the Moscow region, Ksenia Mishonova, had no problems with the police.
 An acquaintance of Pivnev's called his parents very strict: "No one I know had parents who kept such an eye on them as they did on him.
 He was not allowed to stay out late: he had to be home by eight in the evening.
 His mother was constantly calling him".

 Conflicting information was published in the media regarding Pivnev's character and the young man's relationships with his classmates.
 The RIA Novosti news agency reported that Mikhail was described at school as a strange and withdrawn person.
 Some students at Educational Center No. 1 and their parents claimed that the teenager was bullied by his classmates, and that the school administration did not take any action to combat the bullying.
 In an interview with RT, one of the students at Educational Center No. 1 reported that Pivnev was “a very withdrawn guy”.
 A schoolboy named Ivan, who, according to RIA Novosti, knew Pivnev and studied in a parallel class, on the contrary, claimed that the shooter was not withdrawn, had friends and “nothing foreshadowed” the incident.
 The fact that Mikhail “was not an outcast” and stood out among other schoolchildren only by his style of clothing was reported, citing another student in a parallel class, by the publication “ Vesti.ru ”.
 “There was no signal, there were no complaints from the children to the teachers that something terrible was being prepared.
 "The boy did not show any signs of aggression.
 He never violated discipline, he was calm.
 “The relationship with the children was absolutely smooth,” noted the acting director of Ivanteyevka School No. 1, Natalya Reshetova, separately emphasizing that the student communicated with a psychologist “after a deterioration in his academic performance and behavior was recorded”.